danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 * elevation: elevation angle in degrees above screen

 _Note: Extended touch events and stylus events are separate: finger events go to `#touch` and stylus events go to `#stylus`._

+##### Everywhere

+By default, touch events over widgets are not sent to `#touch`.

+As of PdParty 1.3.0, touch events *everywhere* can be enabled to send when over any widget.
+This behavior is similar to `[cyclone/mousestate]` with mode 2 (coordinates within patch).
+Touches over canvas and comment widgets are always forwarded as they are largely on the patch background.

 #### Accelerate, Gyro, Magnet, & Motion Control